Ever wonder why cats like to sleep with their owners?

 Cats might have many reasons for wanting to sleep next to you, but should you allow your cat in the bedroom?

-While cats provide comfort and companionship, you have to consider a couple of things before you let your cat in bed:
+While cats provide comfort and companionship, you have to consider a couple of things before you let your cat sleep:

 • Most cats don’t sleep through the night.
 They’re most active before dawn and will likely wake you up early in the morning or in the middle of the night.

-• You might accidentally hurt your kitty if you toss and turn in bed.
+• You might accidentally hurt your cat if you toss and turn in bed.
 While cats usually move out of harm’s way, you never know when you might kick them out of bed.

-• Once allowed on the bed, your cat will expect to sleep with you no matter what.
-It will be hard to reteach your pet to stay out of the bedroom.
+• Once allowed to sleep on the bed, your cat will expect to sleep with you no matter what.
+It will be hard to teach your pet to stay out of the bedroom.

 • Outdoor cats might bring fleas and other parasites to your bed if you don’t deworm regularly.
 Get your cat a clean bill of health before you allow them to sleep with you.